joshb738/Kickstarter-Analysis/README.md

 ### Analysis of Outcomes Based on Goals

-The following chart provides insight on the percentage of successful, failed, and canceled Theatre/Play kickstater for reaching their funding goal.
+The following chart provides insight on the percentage of Theatre/Play campaigns that were successful, failed, or canceled based on various goal amounts.
 <p align="center">
   <img src="https://raw.githubusercontent.com/joshb738/kickstarter-analysis/main/Resources/Outcomes_vs_Goals.png" width="1200" height="400" />
 </p>